microsoft/bedrock/gitops/azure-devops/ImageTagRelease.md

 * [Azure DevOps](ADORepos.md)
 * [GitHub](GitHubRepos.md)

-### 2. Create Azure Pipeline Build YAML
+### 2. Create Application Code Pipeline

-The Azure Pipeline Build YAML will build and deploy Docker images to Azure Container Registry (ACR).
-Below is a sample YAML file:
+Using Azure DevOps we created an Azure Pipelines YAML file that describes the build and Docker images publish to Azure Container Registry (ACR).
+Below is an example of this yaml pipelines.

 ```
 trigger: